Asks

 A Linear admin must take this step in Settings > Asks.
 Once they do, members (not guests) can update the Asks configuration and add new channels or templates.

-- Asks is available on Plus and Enterprise plans.
-To try Asks from another plan, enable a 30-day free trial here.
+- Asks is available on Business and Enterprise plans.
+Read more about our plans here.

 - Asks supports connecting your Linear workspace to only one Slack workspace.